moveit/moveit_middleware_benchmark/docs/how_to_install.md

 ## How To Install

-Firstly, setup the dependencies of moveit_middleware_benchmark repositories.
-It's suggested to test with rolling version of ROS.
+Firstly, setup and build the moveit_middleware_benchmark including all source dependencies.
+This assumes that ROS Rolling is being used, but other ROS distros should work as well.
+Additionally, rmw_zenoh just supports `ROS Iron`, `ROS Jazzy` and `ROS Rolling`.
 ```sh
 # install colcon extensions
 source /opt/ros/rolling/setup.bash